vitalboyzf/cloudberrydb-site/src/pages/contribute/proposal.md

 But any of the following can be considered a major change that needs to have a **Proposal**:

-- Any change that impacts the public interfaces of Cloudberry Database.
+- Any change that impacts the public interfaces of Apache Cloudberry.
-- Any new component, module, or code that introduces a new concept into Cloudberry Database or alters the behavior of an existing one.
+- Any new component, module, or code that introduces a new concept into Apache Cloudberry or alters the behavior of an existing one.
 - Any large code refactors to address general code re-usability and structure.
 - Any important breaking backward or forward compatibility.